quko-tech/quko-tech.github.io/content/english/service.md

 ########################### about service #############################
 about:
   enable : true
-  title : "A new way to train"
-  content : "Imagine being able to record trainings and competitions of different athletes at the same time, and being able to analyse later their performance in a quantitative way by comparing their precise movements, speed, heart rate and more with a precision of miliseconds.
-  <br> In Mako, we offer software (and hardware soon!) solutions for high-level sport teams.
-By choosing our services we will provide you with all
-  the software solutions available for the corresponding sport or modality.
-Besides, you will also receive the support of our team for updating our software depending on your needs, receiving new functionalities and establishing a one-to-one relationship with the technical staff in order to fit our product to the requirements of the trainers and athletes" image : "images/company/company-group-pic.jpg"
+  title : "We have the solution you are looking for" content : "At Quko we have the experience and knowledge necessary to implement all types of solutions based on the latest digital technologies in a wide variety of sectors.

+  <br> Regardless of the challenge our customers set us, whether it is the solution to a problem or the optimization of processes, we offer them not only the best results, but also those that are best suited to their specific conditions."
+  image : "images/stock-placa3.jpg"

 ########################## featured service ############################